ablakerose/sinatra-habit-tracker-app/spec.md

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) Habits belong to a user
 - [x] Include user accounts with unique login attribute (username or email)
-- [ ] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying PENDING...
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying user has full CRUD on habit entries.
-- [ ] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users don't show edit or delete links, also use helper method in controller to ensure edit and delete actions can only happen if current user owns entry.
-- [ ] Include user input validations
+- [x] Include user input validations can't create a blank user or journal entry
 - [ ] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
 - [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code